EPBD unpacked - Why indoor climate and energy efficiency must be addressed together

 Learn about indoor climate

-Our health, well-being and productivity is strongly influenced by the context of where we spend our time — where we live, sleep and work.
+Our health, well-being and productivity are strongly influenced by the context of where we spend our time — where we live, sleep and work.

 We shape our buildings; thereafter they shape us.Winston Churchill, British Prime Minister